immersivecognition/vr-demo-pack/README.md

 ![](Media/tutorial-05.PNG)

 Now we link up the Avatar to our tracked VR GameObjects.
 Expand the Avatar GameObject, and map the "Follow" field in the Transform Follower component to the corresponding tracked VR GameObject.
+The torso is set to loosely follow the head since we can't track the torso directly.
 For SteamVR, we will map it to the CameraRig GameObjects - it should look like this:

 ```
 HeadParent TransformFollower Follow -> CameraRig Camera